andrewjohnston99/SouthfaceEquityEvaluator/README.md

 * The database seeder does not automatically delete options that have been deleted from Prismic.
 * There may be some issues with updating options in the database after pulling from Prismic.

-## Installation
-### Production Introduction
+## Introduction
 The SouthfaceEquityEvaluator utilized Laravel's [Homestead](https://laravel.com/docs/7.x/homestead) development environment.
 Homestead includes a LEMP stack with Node, composer, and a host of other great dev software.
-For detailed instructions on how to get your development environment setup, head over to our [project wiki](https://github.com/andrewjohnston99/SouthfaceEquityEvaluator/wiki).
 Below you'll find all the steps for getting the project up and running in production!

 ### 1. Prepping your server
 Laravel projects work best on a dedicated server.
 You'll need to either create or purchase one, along with a domain, in order to deploy the project.
 One you have your server ready to go, you should install a LEMP or LAMP stack.
 The choice is completely up to you and there's no right or wrong answer.
 As mentioned above, we used LEMP since Homestead came prepackaged with it.

 ### 2. Configure your SSH setup
 You'll be using git and Artisan commands to manage and deploy your project.
 To do this, you'll need to SSH into the machine.
 This keeps things secure and allows for multiple team members to safely access the project.
-We won't go into detail about how to set up SSH here, but if you need help Digital Ocean wrote [a great article](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04) on getting everything setup.
+We won't go into detail about how to set up SSH here, but if you need help Digital Ocean wrote [a great article](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04) on getting everything setup. **Be sure to add your computer's ssh key to the server.
+Copy and paste your `.ssh/id_rsa.pub` to `.ssh/authorizedkeys` on the server.**

+### 3. Configure PHP
+To make sure that nginx displays your site correctly, you'll need to edit the PHP configuration.
+In `/etc/php/7.2/fpm/php.ini`, search for `cgi.fix_pathinfo`.
+It will be commented out and set to a default value of 1.
+You'll want to uncomment it and change that to 0.
+Once your change is saved, restart the PHP service for it to take effect `sudo systemctl restart php7.2-fpm`.

-### 3. Configuring Nginx
+### 4. Configuring Nginx
 You've got everything ready to install the dependencies for your project.
 Now it's time to get the specific folder for your site setup.
 Laravel provides this [example configuration](https://laravel.com/docs/7.x/deployment) in their documentation.
+You can find the config file at `/etc/nginx/sites-available/<your-site>`.
 ```
 server {
     listen 80;